 You might ask how is this related to Duolingo?

-Duolingo works on a similar model to that of Re-CAPTCHA.
-While Re-CAPTCHA works on crowdsourcing words that are unreadable to the machine, Duolingo takes human help to translate a particular document from one language to another.
-Although Translate tools are progressing every year, they are not quite capable of precisely translating phrases from one language to another.
+Duolingo worked on a similar model to that of Re-CAPTCHA.
+While Re-CAPTCHA worked on crowdsourcing words that are unreadable to the machine, Duolingo took human help to translate a particular document from one language to another.
+Although Translate tools are progressing every year, they were not quite capable of precisely translating phrases from one language to another a few years back.

 To tackle this problem, the ingenious business model of Duolingo was introduced.
 With the gamification process, users are hooked on learning a new language and the whole application being free gives them an added incentive to use it.
 But what they don’t realize is the application actually is providing text to translate and as a part of the learning process, they are simultaneously translating the text which is going to be useful to some website.
 When a defined number of users give the same translation for a particular sentence, the website considers that as the legitimate translation and saves that as the translated text.